Published On: Apr 08 2013 03:27:16 PM CDTUpdated On: Apr 11 2015 01:00:00 AM CDT

 1970: The Beatles' song "Let It Be" hits No. 1 on the U.S. Billboard Hot 100 singles chart, where it would stay for two weeks.

 1968: President Lyndon B. Johnson signs the Civil Rights Act of 1968, prohibiting discrimination in the sale, rental and financing of housing.

 1965: Forty-seven tornadoes hit six Midwestern states, killing 271 people and injuring 1,500 more, in what becomes known as the Palm Sunday outbreak of 1965.
 It was the second-biggest outbreak on record at the time.
-Here a "double tornado" destroys a trailer park in Dunlap, Ind.
+Here a "double tornado" destroys a trailer park in Dunlap, Indiana.

 1964: The Beatles set a new record when 14 of the Top 100 songs on the U.S. Hot 100 singles chart are theirs.
 "Can't Buy Me Love" is No. 1 for a second straight week and "Love Me Do" is their lowest at No. 81.